yanntm/its-lola/README.md

 This repository hosts artifacts that allowed to build the "its-lola" submission to the [Model-Checking Contest 2020 edition](https://mcc.lip6.fr/).
 This tool can handle the Reachability, Deadlock, Upper bounds, CTL and LTL examinations of the contest.

-Lola artifacts are taken from the 2019 submission to the Model-checking contest, as extracted from the submission of Karsten Wolf and Torsten Liebke.
+Lola artifacts are taken from the 2019 submission to the Model-checking contest, as extracted from the submission of Karsten Wolf and Torsten Liebke from Rostock University in Germany.

 ITS-Tools artifacts and scripts assembling the workflow were built by Yann Thierry-Mieg.